 Roane Puett was Born into a family of Longhorn athletes.
 His father was the star quarterback on the 1911-12 University of Texas football team.
 His older brother. played football for the University of Texas in the late 1930’s.
 In fact, Roane’s great-grandfather, Thomas Moore Harwood, was a member of the commission that created the University of Texas and served on the very first University Board of Regents.
 The Legislature vested the governance of The University to the Board of Regents on October 19, 1881.

 1952-Harvey Penick Pending Content

 Harvey says this team is one of his best teams.

 Pinkston, Moncrief, Golden, Blackmar, Riviere, Ellis

 6th at the NCAA Championship

-Julian Oats attended Texas to play tennis and won two individual conference championships.
-His last year at Texas he switched to Golf and was the medalist at the SWC championship tournament.
+Julian Oats attends Texas to play tennis and wins two individual conference championships.
+His last year at Texas he switches to Golf and is the medalist at the SWC championship tournament.

 More to follow on Bobby Moncrief and Bernard Riviere